Dos and don'ts on the Trade Show Floor

 Impressions Matter

-Be aware of behaviour that might turn a potential visitor away, like being occupied with looking at your phone.
-That also means no smoking, eating or looking at your phone 🙂
+Be aware of behavior that might turn a potential visitor away, such as being occupied with looking at your phone.
+This also means no smoking, eating, or looking at your phone

 Mind Your Body Language

-Make sure you signal openness towards your guests.
-If you have closed body language visitors will hesitate to approach and lost opportunities might occur.
+Ensure that you signal openness towards your guests.
+If you have closed body language, visitors will hesitate to approach, and you might miss out on valuable opportunities.

 Include Your Team

-Let the staff participate in setting goals for their performance at the exhibition.
-Have the staff formulate an overall objective for the event, an objective for their department and a personal goal.
+Allow the staff to participate in setting goals for their performance at the exhibition.
+Have them formulate an overall objective for the event, an objective for their department and a personal goal.

 Celebrate Your Success

 Celebrate good results and efforts before, during and after the exhibition.
-Celebrating is not only for recognition, but also to encourage cooperation in the team.
+Celebrating is not only for recognition but also to encourage cooperation within the team.

 5 ways to train, practice, and motivate your staff